iiab/iiab-factory/content/vector-tiles/README.md

    1. Browse to http://box/modules/osm-min (occasionally "box" needs to be replaced by "box.lan" or "172.18.96.1")
    1. Zoom into your region of interest to confirm local details appear!
    1. If so, recover 109 MB by running: `rm 2017-07-03_california_san-francisco-bay.mbtiles`
+1. Configure http://box/maps so teachers and students get to maps quickly:
+   1. Run `nano /etc/apache2/sites-available/osm.conf` to set the appropriate path, modifying this line as required:<br>
+   ``Alias /maps /library/www/html/modules/en-osm-omt-min/``
+   1. Run: `systemctl restart apache2`
+   1. Visit http://box/maps (force a Hard Reload in your browser to get the latest!)

 ### Please redistribute your Fully-assembled Map Pack, to help other schools!